awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

    The command returns a full, updated description of the group\.

-1. To update the query and tags of a group, type the following command, and then press **Enter**, replacing the values for group name, stack identifier, and resource types with your own\.
+1. To update the query and tags of a group, type the following command\.
+Replace the values for group name, stack identifier, and resource types with your own\.
+Then press **Enter**\.
 To add resource types, provide the full list of resource types in the command, not only resource types you are adding\.
 You can have a maximum of 20 resource types in a query\.

    The *stack\_identifier* is the stack ARN, as shown in the example command\.